PranayKr/Self-Driving-Car-Projects/WriteUp-Report.md

 ![code_snippet_2](https://user-images.githubusercontent.com/25223180/52252781-6288ab80-292a-11e9-947e-13fc87fbd620.PNG)

 The code for this step is contained in the above displayed Code Cells (Cell number 22,23,24,25,26,27,28)of the Jupyter Notebook
-(Advanced_Lane_Detection.ipynb) located in CarND-Advanced-Lane-Lines/ folder and lines 539-700 of the python file Advanced_Lane_Detection.py) located in CarND-Advanced-Lane-Lines/ folder
+(Advanced_Lane_Detection-Updated.ipynb) located in CarND-Advanced-Lane-Lines/ folder and lines 539-700 of the python file Advanced_Lane_Detection.py) located in CarND-Advanced-Lane-Lines/ folder

+NOTE: Advanced_Lane_Detection.ipynb was too large (>25 mb) to be uploaded on github

 Below are the results achieved by plotting back down onto the road such that the lane area is identified clearly.
 ![finalimageresult1](https://user-images.githubusercontent.com/25223180/52252841-9e237580-292a-11e9-95e9-5ec689585d36.PNG)